ErrorTzy/writings/notes/Phil_of_Lan/KripkeWittgensteinOnRulesandPrivateLanguage.md

 **Irreducible qualia 4** (p.40-42): There is such a fact, but it's unique and irreducible, like pain; Therefore I cannot appeal to any other facts.

-**Kripke's objection**: The skeptic's challenge being, when asked '68+57', which is never thought of in the past, why I am so sure of the answer being 125 instead of 5?
+**Kripke's objection 1 to 4**: The skeptic's challenge being, when asked '68+57', which is never thought of in the past, why I am so sure of the answer being 125 instead of 5?
 If a headache indicates that the answer is 125, the problem is why I *should* say 125?

 > I think we can say the "headache" is the grasp of the rule, not just giving the answer.